-A codicil is a supplement to a will, either adding to, taking from or altering its provisions, but not totally revoking such will (as defined by Under New York Estates, Powers & Trusts Law (EPTL) § 1-2.1).
+A codicil is a supplement to a will, either adding to, taking from or altering its provisions, but not totally revoking such will.
+This is defined by Under New York Estates, Powers & Trusts Law (EPTL) § 1-2.1.
 Simply stated, it’s an addendum or a modification to a will.
 However, in order to be valid, the codicil must be executed with the same formalities as a will.

 Because the codicil needs to be executed with the same formalities as a will, one begins to wonder (for good reason), why not execute a new will instead of a codicil?
 It’s practically the same amount of time and effort.

 Codicils are an outdated way of amending a will.
 Before the existence of a computer, most wills were entirely handwritten or typewritten.
 Sometimes, handwritten wills were long.
 For this reason, executing a codicil to modify a few provisions of a long, entirely handwritten will made sense.
 Nowadays, modifying a will is as simple as making a few revisions in a document and printing it.

 One of the main problems that can arise in the execution of a codicil is the need to admit both the will and codicil for probate.
 There are times when a will is admitted for probate but the codicil is not.
 If the codicil were simply a new, amended will, one only needs to present the new will for probate.